AdobeDocs/campaign.en/help/v8/send/email.md

 Email deliveries let you send personalized emails to the target population.

-:[!DNL :arrow_upper_right:]: Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/about-email-channel.html).
+[!DNL :arrow_upper_right:] Learn more in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/about-email-channel.html).

 ## Create your first email delivery

 Create personalized and contextually relevant emails that are consistent with the rest of the customer experience.

-:[!DNL :arrow_upper_right:]: [Learn how to create an email delivery in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/editing-html-content/use-case--creating-an-email-delivery.html)
+[!DNL :arrow_upper_right:] [Learn how to create an email delivery in Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/designing-content/editing-html-content/use-case--creating-an-email-delivery.html)

 You can create directly into Campaign or import your audience, as well as your email content.
 Use the links below to learn how to: